E-commerce

 Hidden defect

-Depending on the goods and the country, civil law rules may apply even between individuals: find out before a high-value sale.
+Depending on the goods and the country, civil law rules may apply even between private individuals: find out before a high-value sale.

-Second-hand and description
+Used items and description

 Under-describing a defect to sell faster exposes you to disputes and platform exclusion: transparency is a sustainable strategy.